nbdys/linuxCollect/README.md

 But could also take a list of any commands that will be executed on the the remote hosts.
 The actual command list is just for testing purposes.

+This is my first contact with python, if anyone have some tipps i would be thankful.